mvolkmann/context-easy/hooks.md

 ## Provided Hooks

-The hooks provided by React are implemented as functions that are exported from the `react` package.
+The hooks provided by React are implemented as functions that are exported by the `react` package.

 Each of the provided hooks is described in the following sections.
 They are somewhat ordered based on